These winter pocket chart sentences are such a great activity for pre-readers!

 Was he really reading?

-Technically, no. He could not read the last word in each sentence without the picture clue.
+No. He could not read the last word in each sentence without the picture clue.

 I consider this more of a pre-reading than a reading activity.